 How to Get on Top of Your Finances

 Financial stress is debilitating!
-It can affect your mood, your relationships, your ability to take care of yourself, your self-esteem, and if chronic, can produce ongoing anxiety and depression.
+It can affect your mood, your relationships, your ability to take care of yourself, and your self-esteem.
+If it’s chronic, it can result in ongoing anxiety and depression.

 The worst thing you can do is to do nothing.
 The lack of control is a sure way to keep you in a state of chronic stress that undermines everything else in your life.

 I’ll warn you up front this is a longer article than usual, but if you’re suffering with money issues, read it and try the suggestions I’ve laid out below.

 How We Develop Our Money Habits